 How long does cannabis stay in your blood?

-As with other methods of testing, research on this method varies, however, urine tests are the most used and can detect THC-COOH for up to and exceeding 30 days.
+Before THC is excreted through the urine, it is broken down into many different chemicals or metabolites.
+Urine tests can detect THC-COOH, a metabolite of THC for up to and exceeding 30 days.
 A 2017 study by the Mayo Clinic’s gives the following breakdown:

 - Occasional users (up to three times a week): 3 days